 The surviving independents are making a killing.
 I think the independents’ success is part necessity.
 After all, if an independent collision shop can’t evolve fast enough, it will go out of business.

 Dealerships, though, seem much more reluctant.
 This is partly because ownership often views the collision center as a loss-leader – to them, it’s a customer retention tool rather than a true profit center.
 Plus, I’ve seen many dealership collision centers continue to operate even when they are unprofitable.
 They struggle along while ownership focuses on vehicle sales, and hope the collision center doesn’t lose too much money!
 That’s not a philosophy that evokes much confidence.

 Preparing for collision competition

 So how do you – the individual dealer or small dealer group – compete against the mega-groups and the well-established independents?
 Like so many other dealership issues, I think the solution lies in three things: training, knowledge, and support.

 Technical excellence ≠ management skill

 A common theme I encounter while working with collision managers is that many were promoted with very little management experience.
-Most start in the industry as a helper, moving their way in the ranks to become a body tech or painter and then an estimator.
-Once the prior manager quits or is released, they find themselves the manager.
+They start in the industry as a helper, moving their way up the ranks to become a body tech or painter, and then an estimator.
+Once the prior manager quits or is released, they find themselves as the manager.

-Now that they’re expected to “make the department perform,” they have no clue how make that happen.
-Most are remarkable technicians or estimators – that’s why they were promoted – but few are prepared for their new responsibilities, such as managing a team, forecasting and expense control.
-These great workers are left hanging: They don’t know how the numbers work, how to get people to produce or how to grow a business.
+Now that they’re expected to “make the department perform,” they have no clue how to make that happen.
+Most are remarkable technicians or estimators – that’s why they were promoted – but few are prepared for their new responsibilities, such as managing a team, forecasting, and expense control.
+These great workers are left hanging.
+They don’t know how the numbers work, how to get people to produce, or how to grow a business.